Answering 24/7 276-623-0808

 • Upon authority of a court of competent jurisdiction; or

-• The recorded data is accessed by police offices in the course of a constitutionally permissible investigation.
+• The recorded data is accessed by police officers in the course of a constitutionally permissible investigation.

 If a negligent driver refuses to provide consent to release EDR data, firm-founding attorney Mark Hurt can pursue a court order to access such valuable evidence.
 However, if you don’t act fast, it may be possible for an insurance company to total a vehicle before a court order can be sought, destroying potentially critical EDR evidence.